govau/notify-client-java/DOCUMENTATION.md

 # Java client documentation

-This documentation is for developers interested in using GOV.UK Notify to send emails, text messages or letters.
+This documentation is for developers interested in using the GOV.UK Notify Java client to send emails, text messages or letters.

 # Set up the client

 ## Install the client

-The `notifications-java-client` is deployed to Bintray.
+The `notifications-java-client` deploys to Bintray.

 Go to the [GOV.UK Notify Java client page on Bintray](https://bintray.com/gov-uk-notify/maven/notifications-java-client):